Erectile Dysfunction Profile

 Prolactin

-The prostate produces a fluid that mixes with sperm to make semen.
-Issues with the prostate are common particularly as men get older and can lead to serious conditions such as prostate cancer if undiagnosed.
+The prostate has an essential function in reproduction, producing the fluid that mixes with your sperm to create semen.
+As men age, problems with the prostate become more common and can lead to serious conditions, like cancer, if left undiagnosed.

 FAQs